sapegin/grunt-webfont/Readme.md

 You can change CSS file syntax using `stylesheet` option (see above).
 It change file extension (so you can specify any) with some tweaks.
 Replace all comments with single line comments (which will be removed after compilation).

-### SASS
+### Sass

 If `stylesheet` option is `sass` or `scss`, `_` will prefix the file (so it can be a used as a partial).

-### LESS
+### Less

-If `stylesheet` option is `less`, regular CSS icon classes will be expanded with corresponding LESS mixins.
+If `stylesheet` option is `less`, regular CSS icon classes will be expanded with corresponding Less mixins.

-The LESS mixins then may be used like so:
+The Less mixins then may be used like so:

 ```css
 .profile-button {